-- That when Elvis was brought to hospital in August in 1977, a nurse looked at him and said “That’s not Elvis Presley” (The nurse allegedly received a warning from the Government not to say anything about the reveal the cover up).
+- That when Elvis was brought to the hospital in August in 1977, a nurse looked at him and said: “That’s not Elvis Presley” (The nurse allegedly received a warning from the Government not to say anything about the reveal the cover up).

 - Elvis’s father, Vernon Presley, had the death cert sealed after his death.
 This will become available to the public in 2027, 50 years after his death.

 - The cause of death was reported to be the result of a heart attack but was since changed to that of an accidental drug overdose.

 - The gravestone spells the name “Aaron”; however, Elvis spelled it ‘Aron”.